remega/Deep-Visual-Attention-Prediction/README.md

 Our current implementation is based on the caffe version of Holistically-Nested Edge Detection (has been included in this repository, see `external/caffe`).
 We also use some functions from fasterrcnn's caffe.
 But it can be easily implemented in standard caffe library.

+### Re
+As some apis of faster-rcnn-caffe are used, we should compile the provided caffe.
+That caffe is supposed to use cudnn4.0, so don't use cudnn when compiling, if your cudnn is more current.
+I also add USE_OPENCV := 0 in makeconfig

 We plan to re-implement it on Keras, but it depends on my schedule.

 a.
 Please first compile the 'Caffe' for matlab.